-- · promote awareness of the statutes - · monitor compliance with the statutes - report to Parliament in relation to these statutes - develop recommendations on persisting challenges related to these statutes and any necessary reform.
+- promote awareness of the statutes - · monitor compliance with the statutes - report to Parliament in relation to these statutes - develop recommendations on persisting challenges related to these statutes and any necessary reform.

-The SAHRĆ is actively involved in ensuring the ratification of international and regional human-rights instruments by, among other things, advocating for the domestication of human-rights instruments.
+The SAHRC is actively involved in ensuring the ratification of international and regional human-rights instruments by advocating for the domestication of human-rights instruments.